back

 Every website has one, but not every website has a custom one.
 Today, I’m sharing why you need to customize yours, showing you plenty of 404 page examples for inspiration, and covering best practices to follow so you can get yours done properly—and improve your SEO along with it.

 By the way, have we met yet?
-I’m Shannon—SEO website copywriter at Sieve Copy helping small business owners and hospitality-focused brands make their websites more profitable.
+I’m Shannon—SEO copywriter helping small business owners and hospitality-focused brands make their websites more profitable.

 Here’s why I include a custom 404 page in my website copywriting package.